 You can read about Knysna’s history here.

 The 2011 Census put Knysna’s population at 68 000 but it is likely higher.
 Coloured and black people make up 80% of the town with whites at 19%.
 Over the past decade, there’s been a steady increase in Africans from other countries such as Malawi, Zimbabwe, Nigeria and Mali.
 Of particular note has been the increase in Chinese businesses since 2010.
 Indians are scarce as residents but expected to increase as Indian tourists have become a regular feature since 2012.

 Like many small, South African towns, Knysna expresses great disparity between the rich and the poor.
-Because she’s a small town, based mostly on hills and bluffs that look down on the Knysna Estuary, the contrast can be highly visible with housing prices varying from R30 000 to R10 000 000 within a scant 5km.
-After the 2008 stock crash, the economic return to reality has witnessed the middle class shrinking rapidly with many white people leaving for the cities.
+Because she’s a small town, based mostly on hills and bluffs that look down on the Knysna Estuary, the contrast can be highly visible with housing prices varying from R30,000 to R25-million within a scant 5km.
+After the 2008 stock crash, the economic return to reality has witnessed the middle class shrinking with many white people leaving for the cities.
 Wages are low and unemployment high (with the coloured population hit hardest at 50%).
-Alcohol and drug abuse are high amongst the poor.
+Alcohol and drug abuse (mostly tik) is highest among the poor.

 Knysna is one of South Africa’s most well loved tourist destinations.
 For overseas travellers, she’s a particular favourite for the Germans and Dutch.